Best MCP Servers for AI Agents in 2026

 // Agent can now call tools like:

-// - mixpeek_search({ query: "red car in parking lot", modality: "video" })
+// - search({ query: "red car in parking lot", modalities: ["video", "image"] })

-// - mixpeek_ingest({ bucket: "surveillance", file: "/tmp/clip.mp4" })
+// - classify({ file: "/tmp/clip.mp4", taxonomy: "iab_v3" })

-// - mixpeek_extract({ document_id: "abc123", features: ["faces", "text"] })Filesystem MCP Server (Anthropic)
+// - extract({ document_id: "abc123", features: ["faces", "text"] })Filesystem MCP Server (Anthropic)

 Reference MCP server from Anthropic that gives agents sandboxed read/write access to local files and directories.
 The most widely installed MCP server because it ships with Claude Desktop and solves the most common agent need: reading and editing code and documents on disk.

-Zero-config local file access with sandboxed directory permissions — the simplest and most widely deployed MCP server, shipping built-in with Claude Desktop.
+Zero-config local file access with sandboxed directory permissions, the simplest and most widely deployed MCP server, shipping built-in with Claude Desktop.

 Strengths

-- +Ships built-in with Claude Desktop — zero config for local use
+- +Ships built-in with Claude Desktop, zero config for local use

 - +Sandboxed directory access prevents agents from touching files outside allowed paths

-- +Fast and lightweight — no external API calls or network dependency
+- +Fast and lightweight, no external API calls or network dependency

 - +Well-documented reference implementation useful for learning the MCP protocol